yanivomc/devopshift-welcome/welcome/docker/lab01/task01.md

 **Lab overview**

-In this lab, you have access to Docker terminal playground
+In this lab, you have access to Docker terminal and to VisualCode in a browser (IDE)

+VSCODE IDE PASSWORD:
+devopshift

 **Duration**